 Notification by Student of Intent to Withdraw

 When a student ceases to attend a course,the student remains enrolled in the course unless the course is officially dropped through the appropriate registration office.
 A course may be dropped without instructor’s approval through the published date for automatic withdrawal (generally the end of the sixth week of a standard teen week quarter).
 A student cannot drop a course after the automatic withdrawal (W) deadline without the instructor’s signature and advisor’s signature.
 All required signatures must be submitted to the appropriate registration office.
 If the drop is not requested and approved, the student remains enrolled in the course and will receive a failing (F) grade for the course.
 The student is liable for payment of all tuition and charges related to the course.

 Students may not withdraw from courses after the eighth week of the quarter (or after the fourth week of a five- or six-week course).

-In cases where the grade report indicates the student never attended, the Registrar may process the withdrawal request without referral to the Associate Provost’s office or the Graduate Academic Concerns Committee.
+In cases where the grade report indicates the student never attended, the Registrar may process the withdrawal request without referral to the Vice Provost’s office or the Graduate Academic Concerns Committee.
 Section and level corrections are also delegated to the Registrar’s Office.